- Marketplace Overview

 Questions?
 Call 1-800-318-2596, 24 hours a day, 7 days a week.
 (TTY: 1-855-889-4325)

 U.S. territories can decide whether to create their own Health Insurance Marketplace or expand Medicaid coverage.
-Residents of a U.S. territory aren't eligible to apply for health insurance using the federal or state Marketplace.
+Residents of a U.S. territory aren't eligible to apply for health coverage using the federal or state Marketplace unless they also qualify as a resident within the service area of a Marketplace.